 First Place #2.
 Become a Hokage

-The team called DIRDSL have created the system of automated self-defense that will help you to become a Hokage.
+The team called DIRDSL has created the system of automated self-defense that will help you to become a Hokage.
 Basically, it is an advanced ninja costume.
 First of all, it’s black which makes it useful already, since you can be less noticeable and it’s a pretty cool skill for a ninja.
 The hardware supports gesture recognition and allows a user to get access to additional ninja superpowers such as masking smoke.

 Permanent organizers and sponsors of What The Hack hackathon did their best this year to guarantee the best experience for all involved teams.
 XB Software, IMAGURU, and FUNCUBATOR have ensured that everybody is warm, fed, and in a good mood.
 Also, friends of WTH have prepared some awesome prizes for the most exciting projects.

-The Fakir team got the special prize from the British Embassy for their environmental project.
+The Fakir team got a special prize from the British Embassy for their environmental project.
 The 25:8 team got a $100 gift card from Eightydays.me to be spent on travel purposes.
 The Winners got a $300 certificate from the Make IT hackerspace.
-Also, Diploma for hackathon got a $500 certificate from the same guys.
+Also, the Diploma for hackathon got a $500 certificate from the same guys.
 The teams “What’s Up, Fellas?”, BulbaHype, Swollen IT-guys, and DIRDSL got certificates from the Clever Irish Pub.